Is there a Fitbit for dogs? Yes, in fact, there are several!

 Link’s GPS tracking requires a service plan in order to work properly.
 While these plans also include warranties on the tracking unit and 24/7 access to the Pet Poison Helpline, the additional and ongoing monthly cost will likely turn a lot of owners off.

-The Link unit measures at 1 5.3 x 0.8 x 0.2 inches.
+The Link unit measures at 22.6 x 1.0 x 0.2 inches.
 It’s an entire collar, rather than just an attachment.
 However, the tracking panel portion can be removed and attached to an existing collar (although it’ll end up looking a bit strange and mismatched).
-Link isn’t recommended for dogs under 10 lbs, due to the weight of the unit.
+Link isn’t recommended for dogs under 10 pounds, due to the weight of the unit.

 Link can also be used with more than one dog – you’ll just need to purchase two collars.

-Whistle is a dog activity tracker and GPS tracker, letting you monitor your pooch’s movements and find their precise location in the event that your dog gets loose!
+The Whistle Go Explore is a dog activity tracker and GPS tracker, letting you monitor your pooch’s movements and find their precise location in the event that your dog gets loose!

-Truthfully, Whistle is a location tracker first and a pet activity monitor second.
+Truthfully, the Whistle Go Explore is a location tracker first and a pet activity monitor second.
 We talked a lot about Whistle in our article about dog GPS trackers, and that’s definitely its primary purpose – to help owners find lost dogs when they escape.

 In the event that your dog does make a break for it, Whistle will send you an alert on your phone or through email so that you can send out the search party and find Fido as quickly as possible.